-The Corso Appio is the main street in Capua, situated on the Roman consular road called the “Via Appia”.
+The Corso Appio is the main street in Capua, situated on (and named from) the Roman consular road called the Via Appia.

-Also of great historical importance is the lapidary dedicated to the great German historian Theodor Mommsen (1817-1903), which contains numerous Roman inscriptions, and a rich series of Roman funerary steles from Capua and Casilinum.
+Also of great historical importance is the lapidary dedicated to the great German historian Theodor Mommsen (1817-1903), which contains numerous Roman inscriptions, and a series of Roman funerary steles from Capua and Casilinum.

-In the part of Capua museum dedicated to the Medieval age there are some very interesting statues, rare examples of Italian sculpture from the 13th century.
+In the part of Capua museum dedicated to the Medieval age there are some very interesting statues, with rare examples of Italian sculpture from the 13th century.

-Also of considerable historical value is the Napoli Gate, built in the 16th century.
+Another notable monument is the Napoli Gate, built in the 16th century.

 See also history of Capua.